UnimibSoftEngCourse1819/progetto-smarthome-2-gruppo-smarthome-2/README.md

-CLONE.
+CLONE
-- Clone the project in Eclipse.
+- Clone the project.

 BUILDING THE PROJECT
 - Run Maven Clean.